Thamir-73/ideagnUpdated/source/_posts/compass.md

 now I’m self-conscious enough to understand that this might sound super basic,

-but In order to truly, grasp the deeper meaning or idea, one has to strike a relevant example.
+but In order to truly grasp the deeper meaning or idea, one has to strike a relevant example.

-And an example of an event that happened in recent times is the issue of Covid-19 Virus, and whether it started naturally or from a lab,
+And an example of an event that happened in recent times is the issue of the Covid-19 Virus, and whether it started naturally or from a lab,

-since, there was a true information war going on on its origins.
+since, there was a true information war going on, on its origins.

 Let’s ask the deep question of, how do we add to our inventory of truth, and avoid/detect false information when approaching such topics?